 Semen Analysis begins by scheduling an appointment.
 We do not accept unscheduled specimens.
 Please take the time to read through the instructions you will be given.
-Men can either take a special, sterile cup from our office for collection at home, if able to transport the sample to our office within an hour of collection, or collect the specimen here, at Florida Institute for Reproductive Sciences and Technologies.
+Men can either take a special, sterile cup from our office for collection at home, is able to transport the sample to our office within an hour of collection or collect the specimen here, at Florida Institute for Reproductive Sciences and Technologies.
 The cost of a simple semen analysis is $125 and, if requested, there is a $25 additional fee for a collection condom, for men who are absolutely unable to collect a specimen by masturbation.

 Once we have a semen sample, we can evaluate volume, number, motion, and shape of the sperm (morphology).

 * Volume is the amount of ejaculate in milliliters (ml)

-*Concentration is the number of sperm in each milliliter of efaculate
+*Concentration is the number of sperm in each milliliter of ejaculate

 *Total sperm count is calculated by multiplying the concentration by the volume

-*Motility is the percentage of sperm that are moving
+*Motility is the percentage of sperm that is moving

 *The percentage progressive is the percentage of sperm moving forward with at least moderate speed